 The proposed off-campus stay may not impede students' normal progress toward graduation.
 Students must indicate in their applications how they plan to complete major and graduation requirements.
 Students should discuss their off-campus plans with their academic advisers.

 Students will not be allowed to study off campus on a semester or academic year program until they officially declare a major.
 Major declaration forms are available in the Registrar's Office, located in Biddle House, or on the Web here.

 Students who are on academic or disciplinary stayed suspension or suspension are not eligible to apply for or to participate in off-campus study.

 Students may participate in a non-Dickinson program only when they can demonstrate compelling reasons why a Dickinson Program or Partner Program cannot fulfill their academic objectives.
 Students interested in a non-Dickinson program should contact the Center for Global Study and Engagement for selection criteria and details on how to apply.

 Students may not apply to programs with the same academic focus as Dickinson Programs or Partner Programs, nor may they apply to programs in countries that host Dickinson Programs or Partner Programs, without demonstrating compelling academic reasons why they choose not to apply to the Dickinson Program or Partner Program.
-The location of the alternative program will not be considered a compelling reason in and of itself.
+The location of the alternative program will not be considered a compelling reason in and of itself, and students are not permitted to apply to multi-country non-Dickinson programs.
 Students will be expected to study on Dickinson or Dickinson Partner Programs except when:

 - The student’s academic major cannot be accommodated by a Dickinson Program or Partner Program;